Adoor Gopalakrishnan: Documentaries and 'New Cinema' movement

 Apart from nine feature films, he has over 30 short films and documentaries to his credit.
 The Helsinki Film Festival was the first film festival to have a retrospective of his films.
 He has headed the jury at the National Film Awards and many international film festivals.

 Apart from his films, Gopalakrishnan's major contribution towards introducing a new cinema culture in Kerala was the constitution of the first Film Society in Kerala, "Chitralekha Film Society".
 He also took active part in the constitution of "Chitralekha", Kerala's first Film Co-operative Society for film production.
 These movements triggered a fresh wave of films, called "art films", by directors like G Aravindan, PA Becker, KG George, Pavithran, and Raveendran.
 At a time this movement was so strong that even popular cinema synthesised with art cinema to create a new genre of films.
 Bharat Gopi starred as hero 4 times in his ventures.

 Style and trademarks

 According to Gopalakrishnan "[i]n movies, the actor is not performing to the audience like the stage actor.
 Here they are acting for me.
 I am the audience and I will decide whether it is correct or not, enough or not."

+Controversies

+In 2014, Gopalakrishnan, then heading the advisory committee of The International Film Festival of Kerala (IFFK), irked controversy for introducing measures such as delegate passes being given only to those who can speak English since foreign films come with English subtitles, these changes were criticized for promoting old-world elitism and restricting the festival's appeal.

+In 2023, he faced criticism for defending the K. R. Narayanan National Institute of Visual Science and Arts director, Shankar Mohan, accused of violating reservation norms and discriminating based on caste and class.
+Gopalakrishan's statements, dismissing allegations and emphasizing Shankar Mohan's credentials, have drawn ire.

+The students accused Gopalakrishnan, the chairman of the film institute, of shielding the institute director and not addressing their concerns.